HOW CHURCHES ARE THE GATEKEEPERS OF ETHIOPIA'S FORESTS

 When viewed from above, it’s apparent that unsustainable deforestation has rendered these church woodlands as green island sanctuaries scattered among bare land, fields, pastures and human settlements.

-Thanks to researchers like Lowman and Wassie these sacred places are beginning to be recognised for their value as conservation sites worth studying and protecting.
-“The Church and scientists like Dr. Wassie and I have the same mission.
-They call it God’s creatures and we call it biodiversity, but we’re all trying to conserve it,” says Lowman.
+Thanks to researchers like Lowman and Wassie, these sacred places are beginning to be recognised as conservation sites worth studying and protecting.
+“The Church and scientists like Dr Wassie and I have the same mission.
+They call it God’s creatures, and we call it biodiversity, but we’re all trying to conserve it,” says Lowman.

 Travel in Africa is about knowing when and where to go, and with whom.
-A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
+A few weeks too early / late and a few kilometres off course, you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
-Read more about Ethiopia here or contact an Africa Geographic safari consultant to plan your dream vacation.
+Contact an Africa Geographic safari consultant to plan your dream vacation.

-LORI ROBINSON sold her California home and most of her belongings in 2009 for a simpler more nomadic life.
+LORI ROBINSON sold her California home and most of her belongings in 2009 for a simpler, more nomadic life.
 As a lover of the wild, Lori strives to live more connected to the rhythms of nature.
-She rotates between California, New Mexico, Wyoming and Africa writing about wildlife and wild places and working on her memoir.
+She rotates between California, New Mexico, Wyoming and Africa, writing about wildlife and wild places and working on her memoir.
 She designs and leads safaris to Africa and is a contributor to Africa Geographic, Travelers Tales and Conscious Lifestyle Magazine, and the founder of SavingWild.com where you can find interviews with the world’s top conservationists, book reviews, and stories about Lori’s lifelong friendship with Dr. Jane Goodall.
-In FORESTS OF EDEN Lori expounds on the importance of forests and how some churches in Ethiopia have become islands for trees and the creatures that depend on them.

 RAISA MIRZA grew up between Bangladesh and Montreal, Canada, spending most of her time reading National Geographic magazines and dreaming of wild, open spaces.
-She works in the intersection of community development, food security and behavior change communications.
-Through her photography, she aims to portray the diversity of the world’s people and wild spaces, while changing people’s perceptions of the developing world.
-Currently living and working in Ethiopia, Raïsa brings us images of the churches and forests that are protected by them in FORESTS OF EDEN You can find more of her work on her Facebook page.
+She works in the intersection of community development, food security and behaviour change communications.
+Through her photography, she aims to portray the diversity of the world’s people and wild spaces while changing people’s perceptions of the developing world.
+You can find more of her work on her Facebook page.